jchu2019/digital-frameworks/assignment1.md

 * Did the piece use some creative elements to good effect?
 1

 ## Alcoholism Among Young Adults
-Alcoholism has long been an issue in the U.S. but has the rate of alcoholism changed in the last few years?
-There's been a lot of focus on the opioid crisis and and other drug addictions, and alcoholism has, in some ways, taken a back seat in terms of media attention.
-With the recent increase in popularity of health trends and heand
+Alcoholism has long been an issue in the U.S. but has the rate of alcoholism changed over the last decade?
+There has been a lot of focus on the opioid epidemic and and other drug addictions, making it seem like alcoholism has, in some ways, taken a back seat when it comes to media attention.
+With the recent increase in popularity of health trends and sober parties among young adults, has the prevalence of alcoholism gone down?
+Or has alcoholism become so normalized among young adults due to things like binge-drinking culture that it is now underdiagnosed?

 [USA Today Article](https://www.usatoday.com/story/news/health/2019/06/13/opioid-overdoses-alcohol-deaths-suicide-millennials-cirrhosis-pancreatitis-addiction-treatment/1423732001/)